telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 1. Select the sessions, open the context menu, and click the **Share** option.

-1. The selected sessions are being saved.
+1. The selected sessions are saved.
 Enter your session name and click **Save and proceed**.

 1. The **Share** prompt window appears.
 Enter a valid email and, optionally, add notes.
 Once ready, click **Share**.
 Note that when sharing an encrypted session, the recipient will need the password to access it.